rubymonsters/coaching/index.md

 be used without thinking about it further.

-Students who never learned any programming on the other hand will be overwhelmed in not time when you try to explain too much at once.
+Students who never learned any programming on the other hand will be overwhelmed in no time when you try to explain too much at once.
 Also, it simply takes a little while, and quite some repetition, in order for a certain concept to trickle in, and to be known well enough to be *used* while thinking about something else (like, thinking about the next concept, or how to solve a